p3drosola/Backbone.GroupedCollection/README.md

 #### GroupModel
 Specifes an alternative 'class' for the Groups to have.
 It should extend from Backbone.Model;

+#### vc_options
+Object passed to the virtual collections as options.
+Use this to configure comparators, etc.

 ## Changelog
 ```
+0.1.2 Add vc_options via @masylum.
+Fix close_with handling
 0.1.1 Add listeners for 'change', 'remove' and 'reset' only once
 0.1.0 Fixes groups not being deleted because a race condition with `VirtualCollection`
 0.0.3 Fixes bug when changing a model failed to create a new Group